bevy-cheatbook/bevy-cheatbook/src/basics/parent-child.md

 ## Relative Transforms

+If your entities represent "objects in the game world", you probably expect the child to be positioned relative to the parent and move with it.

+All Bundles that come with Bevy provide this behavior automatically.

-To use transforms with hierarchical entities, both the parent and the child must have a `GlobalTransform` and a `Transform`.
+If you are not using such a bundle, you need to make sure to add these components to both the parent and the child: `GlobalTransform` and `Transform`.

+The `Transform` represents the relative position.
+You can manipulate it directly.

-The `GlobalTransform` is managed by bevy internally; do not mutate it yourself.
+The `GlobalTransform` represents the absolute position.
+It is managed by bevy internally; do not manipulate it yourself.

-The `Transform` is what you can manipulate directly.
-On the child, it will behave relative to the parent.

-All component bundles that come with bevy provide this correctly, but if you are not using such a bundle, you need to make sure to add both of these components to both entities.